Retirees can boost health and culture with traditional Thai sports

 Muay Thai

 Muay Thai, also called the “Art of Eight Limbs,” isn’t just for young people or athletes.
-Even if you’ve retired, you can still do a less intense version of Muay Thai to improve your health.
+Even if are a retiree, you can still do a less intense version of Muay Thai to improve your health.
 This will help you to become more flexible, balanced and strong.
 Focus mitts, light bag work, and controlled sparring tailored to your comfort level bolster cardiovascular health while ensuring safety.
 Additionally, practising the various punch combinations and defensive techniques enhances cognitive function and reduces stress through mindful exercise.

 Takraw